 Sowbugs and pillbugs feed on decaying vegetation and sometimes tender vegetation.
 They breathe by means of gills and live under vegetable debris and other objects lying on damp ground.
 They are sometimes found in damp basements and crawl spaces, but they do no structural damage.
-They die soon after and may be swept up.
+They die soon and may be swept up.
 Large numbers of sowbugs or pillbugs in a basement or crawling in the upper part of a house usually means an abundant number outside.

 Although primarily scavengers, during wet weather, sowbugs and pillbugs may come indoors and seek refuge under and in potted plants where they might damage roots if abundant.
 Occasionally, sowbugs and pillbugs feed on the roots and tender portions of vegetable and ornamental plant seedlings outdoors.
 They feed mostly at night.